Historiography: The Legend of Jinba ittai

 The point of integrating the driver with machine is evident in these past three generations.
 Any sports car worth its salt knows that an engineering equation must include a low enough seating position to placate the center of gravity towards inducing optimal handling and the maximum fun factor.
 The Miata tackles this equation by simplifying these tenets in an attainable package.

 The result is the exact car we know and love – the modern roadster.
 It is a formula that is ready for another generation – debuting in a year or so.
-It is the kind of formula that attracted Fiat Auto to the fourth generation project, with discussions on how to execute the agreement between it and Mazda to design and engineer not only the next MX-5, but of Spiders for Alfa Romeo.
-The chassis and driveline made an appearance at this year’s New York Auto Show.
-All we saw was the presence of a Skyactiv chassis matching the dimensions of a typical Miata.
+It is the kind of formula that attracted Fiat S.p.A. to the fourth generation project – the ND.
+The chassis and driveline made an appearance at the New York Auto Show.
+What we we saw was the presence of a Skyactiv chassis matching the dimensions of a typical Miata.

 What the Miata does to enthusiasts is to change perceptions of what performance can be.
 We extol the mantra of how the power-to-weight ratio works in the roadster’s favor.
 We celebrate the fact that Mazda recreated the small roadster that framed part of the 1950s and 1960s and made it more reliable.
 We also cheer on those who take their Miata on the track to prove its worthy of a greater "reward."

-To wax poetic about a quarter century of a modern classic may be up for debate.
-Consider this: What other car introduced twenty-five years ago still has an impact with enthusiasts and pundits alike?
+To wax poetic about this journey of a modern classic may be up for debate.
+Consider this: What other car introduced back in 1989 still has a romantic and engaging following among enthusiasts and pundits alike?
 All you need to remember is this Japanese phrase: Jinba ittai.

 You can still call it the Mazda MX-5 Miata.